ahansen03/tennis_seed_performance/README.md

 | WTA  | 1584  | 0.2513 | 0.1882 |
 | ATP  | 1584  | 0.2235 | 0.1736 |

 Although the means are nearly 3% different, with the WTA having a mean of 0.2513 and the ATP 0.2235, the difference between the means is statistically insignificant (p ≈ 0.06).
+As we saw in the above analysis, the BO3 format in WTA Grand Slams should make upsets more likely in Grand Slams.
 With our current data we are unable to make the assertion that the seed in both tours perform differently at the Grand Slam level.
-Intuitively, the shorter BO3 format in WTA Grand Slams would be expected to make upsets more likely, as a lower-ranked player needs to win only two sets rather than three.
-However, the data does not support this hypothesis statistically.

 ### Trends over Time